chinvib66/sequelize-generate-migrations/README.md

+### Work in Progress
-# sequelize-auto-migrations
+# sequelize-generate-migrations
-Migration generator &amp;&amp; runner for sequelize
+Migration generator &amp;&amp; runner for sequelize v6

 This package provide two tools:
 * `makemigration` - tool for create new migrations